Siberian cat breed information and advice

 Do Siberian cats shed?

 Like most cats, Siberian cats do shed - but only a small amount in summer and winter.
-However, they will moult or shed more fur in the spring and autumn.
+They will moult or shed more fur in the spring and autumn.

 While no cat is completely hypoallergenic, Siberian cats are a good breed to have if you’re an allergy sufferer.
 They have a lower allergen level in their saliva than other breeds.